GAM-team/GAM/docs/gam.cfg.md

         how many should be retrieved in each API call
         Default: 100
         Range: 1 - 1000
+process_wait_limit
+	When processing batch/CSV files, how long (in seconds) GAM should wait for all batch|csv processes to complete after all have been started.
+If the limit is reached, GAM terminates any remaining processes.
+        Default: 0: no limit
+        Range: 0 - Unlimited
 quick_cros_move
         Default value for "quickcrosmove [<Boolean>]" in commands that update Chromebook OUs.
         Default: False